chinyuncheng/Bookbrowse-API/README.md

 # Bookbrowse-API
-A simple RESTful API with ASP.NET Core.
+A simple RESTful API with .NET 8.0

 ## Settings
 1. Restore NuGet Packages if necessary